build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 helm version
 ```

-## Step 2: Create an EKS Cluster with Karpenter using EKS Blueprints for Terraform
+## Step 2: Create an EKS Cluster with Karpenter Using EKS Blueprints for Terraform

 > 💡 Tip: The Terraform template used in this tutorial is using an On-Demand managed node group to host the Karpenter controller.
 However, if you have an existing cluster, you can use an existing node group with On-Demand instances to deploy the Karpenter controller.
 To do so, you need to follow the [Karpenter getting started guide](https://karpenter.sh/docs/getting-started/).